 Real vs. Artificial Trees: What’s Best for You?

-Fresh scent vs. big mess.
-Some people love the fragrance of a fresh-cut evergreen.
+Fresh scent vs. big mess: Some people love the fragrance of a fresh-cut evergreen.
 They love the texture – either silky or spiky – of the real tree’s branches.
-For others, sticky sap, a tree that has to be watered, and the inevitable dropping of tree needles all over the floor are all annoyances that have them selecting an artificial tree instead.
+For others, sticky sap, a tree that has to be watered, and the inevitable dropping of tree needles all over the floor are all annoyances that leave them selecting an artificial tree instead.

 - If buying a live tree, ask the tree farm or vendor to shake the tree first to get rid of any loose debris.